stevencombs/retrocombs.github.io/_posts/2020/2020-03-15-elegoo-kit-servo.md

 ## Bill of Materials (BOM)

-All equipment for this project, with Amazon links, is listed below:
+All equipment for this project, with Amazon links (#Ad), is listed below:

-> **NOTE:** If you don't want to source the electronic parts individually, purchase the [$59 Elegoo MEGA 2560 Most Complete Starter Kit](https://amzn.to/2Rqsio6).
+> **NOTE:** If you don't want to source the electronic parts individually, purchase the [$59 Elegoo MEGA 2560 Most Complete Starter Kit (#Ad)](https://amzn.to/2Rqsio6).
 It contains everything you need for this exercise and much, much, more!
 It's a great value and is often on sale.
 You can even [view a video I produced](https://youtu.be/jY8Jj0Rim70) that shows and explains the contents of this kit.

 1 - [Elegoo MEGA 2560](https://amzn.to/362vn2V): The MEGA is overkill, but is the device I recommend for students.
 The additional digital I/O ports provide the option to create more complex projects.